 The Fusion 50 also has a pair of external straps located below the rear pocket that can be used to carry foam pads, tent bags, or poles so you don’t have to use up internal storage.
-I use this feature all the time when hammocking because I like to insulate my back with a accordion-style, foam Z-lite pad in warm weather.
-You can also use it to carry a tent or tent poles quite easily, however the straps are too short to carry a very bulky foam sleeping like a Therm-a-Rest Ridgerest or a bear canister (although you might be able to jury rig something with webbing extension straps and extra clips, and yes, a Garcia bear canister fits inside the pack easily.)
+I use this feature all the time when hammocking because I like to insulate my back with an accordion-style, foam Z-lite pad in warm weather.
+You can also use it to carry a tent or tent poles quite easily, however, the straps are too short to carry a very bulky foam sleeping like a Therm-a-Rest Ridgerest or a bear canister (although you might be able to jury rig something with webbing extension straps and extra clips, and yes, a bear canister fits inside the pack easily.)

 Backpack Frame and Suspension

 While the Fusion 50 is loaded with features, the star of the show is the backpack’s adjustable length frame and hip belt suspension system.
-It consists of three components, a shoulder yoke, a hip belt, and what Six Moon Designs calls the “spine”, a vertical structure which channels the weight of your load to the hip belt.
+It consists of three components, a shoulder yoke, a hip belt, and what Six Moon Designs calls the “spine”, a vertical structure that channels the weight of your load to the hip belt.